 “I’ve started cutting my wrists,” my friend said on the phone one night.
 “I’m not eating.
 I don’t want to be alive.”
 We’d had many phone calls about her depression at this point; her parents knew, I had talked for hours on the phone with her childhood friend to compare notes, and she was on medication and seeing a therapist.
 We had been through so much together, but on this one particular call, I didn’t know what else to tell her.
 “That’s not good, and I don’t want you to do that,” is all I could think to say, and I felt a void in my lungs — as if all the air had been sucked out of my chest.
 “I’m so sorry, I want you to get better.”
-I left for college a few weeks later and found myself texting rather than calling her back, waiting days and then weeks to respond to her texts so that our friendship slowly melted away.
-We were, by the time she tried to commit suicide, out of touch except for birthdays: She always remembered mine.
+I left for college a few weeks later and found myself texting rather than calling her back, waiting days and then weeks to respond to her texts so that our friendship slowly dissolved.
+We were, by the time she survived a suicide attempt, out of touch except for birthdays: She always remembered mine.
 I always forgot hers.

 Now I’ve experienced depression myself, and I have a handful of friends in various stages of depression, including one who has repeatedly called late at night asking me to “talk her off the ledge.”
 So many people around me are stressed out or on antidepressants, and I’ve wondered: How do you actually help someone with depression while remaining calm and grounded yourself?
 What should the follow-up texts and phone calls and agonizing weeks or months of recovery look like so you make the person feel better and not worse?
 What, in short, would a therapist advise here?